ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     end
     ```

 10. Press **Play**.
 Now the label should update every time you interact with the light switch.
+Woohoo!

 ## Summary